openvinotoolkit/openvino/src/bindings/c/docs/api_overview.md

 ## OV Core

-This strcut represents OpenVINO entity and allows you to manipulate with plugins using unified interfaces.
+This struct represents OpenVINO entity and allows you to manipulate with plugins using unified interfaces.

 ### Create